-- a.
-To permit the use of outdoor lighting that does not exceed the minimum levels specified recommended practices for night-time safety, utility, security, productivity, enjoyment, and commerce by the Illuminating Engineering Society of North America. - b.
-To minimize adverse off-site impacts of lighting such as light trespass, obtrusive light spillover, and harmful alare. - c.
-To curtail light pollution, reduce sky-glow and improve the nighttime environment. - d.
-To help protect the natural environment from the adverse effects of night lighting from gas or electric sources. - e.
-To conserve energy and reduce the consumption of electricity for lighting purposes.
+- To reduce light pollution and glare from outdoor lighting fixtures and reduce excessive light levels as existing fixtures are replaced over time. - b.
+To permit the use of outdoor lighting that does not exceed the minimum levels specified by recommended practices of the Illuminating Engineering Society (IES) for night-time safety, utility, security, productivity, enjoyment, and commerce. - c.
+To minimize adverse impacts of lighting such as light trespass, obtrusive light spillover, and harmful glare. - d.
+To curtail light pollution, reduce sky-glow, and improve the nighttime environment.

 - a.
-This section is applicable to all outdoor lighting fixtures including, but not limited to, new lighting, replacement lighting, or any other lighting whether attached to structures, poles, the earth, or any other location, including lighting installed by any third party, except for the following: - i.
+This section is applicable to all outdoor lighting fixtures, except for the following: - Lighting within rights-of-way or easements for the principal purpose of illuminating streets, alleys, mid-block passages, or civic spaces; - ii.
 Sign lighting (see §10.8.
-Signs) - ii.
-Lighting for public monuments and statuary - iii.
-Holiday lighting - iv.
-Outdoor lighting used for emergency equipment and work conducted in the interest of law enforcement or for public health, safety, or welfare; - v.
-Underwater lighting; - vi.
-Temporary lighting for theatrical, television, performance areas and construction sites; and - vii.
+Signs); - iii.
+Lighting for public monuments and statuary; - iv.
+Holiday lighting; - v.
+Outdoor lighting used for emergency equipment and work conducted in the interest of law enforcement or for public health, safety, or welfare; - vi.
+Underwater lighting; - vii.
+Temporary lighting for theatrical, television, performance areas and construction sites; and - viii.
 Low voltage landscape lighting controlled by an automatic device that is set to turn the lights off at one hour after the site is closed to the public.